Catsoft-Studios/simple-gesture-documentation/DOCUMENTATION.md

 # Getting Started

-First of all, you will have to download the package from the AssetsStore.
+First of all, you will have to download the package from the [AssetsStore](http://u3d.as/8bb).
 Once you have dowloaded and imported the assets you will need to configure... no, wait.
-That's all! :D
+That's all! :+1:

 # Using SimpleGesture class